wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 identifier of key management provider which is known to target peer, so it can be used to obtain information about encryption keys.

-**enc_key attribute**
+**enc_keyid attribute**

-`enc_key` attribute is optional.
+`enc_keyid` attribute is optional.
 This attribute can contain encryption key id that was used to encrypt payload.
-`enc_key` attribute is always a type of string.
+`enc_keyid` attribute is always a type of string.
 The value can be a hex-encoded string, uri, DNS name, Ethereum address, UUID identifier - any meaningful value by which target peer can choose private key without guessing.
 Format of the value may depend on `enc_kms` attribute.

-**enc_key_val attribute**

-`enc_key_val` attribute is optional.
-As opposed to `enc_key` attribute this one can contain encryption key itself.
-As payload encryption is done with public key there is no need to hide it.
-And sometimes it is useful to pass it through the wire. `enc_key_val` attribute is a type of string.
-To store the key which is binary, the key need to be converted to base64-encoded string.

-**enc_resp_key attribute**

-`enc_resp_key` attribute is optional.
-One RPC can be called by many clients.
-To securely transmit RPC results to the client, they need also to be encrypted with *Caller* public key.
-This can be hard to maintain all keys for every client.
-Instead of this client can send his public key to use for encrypting payload right with the `CALL` request.
-And *Callee* then will use it for encrypting results.
-To store the key which is binary, the key need to be converted to base64-encoded string.

 **Message structure**

-With `Payload Passthru Mode` in use message payload MUST BE sent as one binary item inside `Arguments|list`, while `ArgumentsKw|dict` MUST BE missing.
+With `Payload Passthru Mode` in use message payload MUST BE sent as one binary item inside `Arguments|list`, while `ArgumentsKw|dict` MUST BE missing or empty.

 *Example.* Caller-to-Dealer `CALL` with encryption and key ID